-Results figure 2.
-Actual total air- and waterborne annual input of nitrogen (TN) and phosphorus (TP) to the Baltic Sea and sub-basins from 1995 to 2018 (tonnes).
-The normalized annual inputs of nitrogen and phosphorus are given as a black line.
+Results figure 2a.
+Actual total air- and waterborne annual input of nitrogen (TN) and phosphorus (TP) to the Baltic Sea and sub-basins from 1995 to 2019 (tonnes/y).
+The normalized total annual inputs of nitrogen and phosphorus are given as a black line.
 The trend line for normalized total nitrogen and phosphorus input is given as a grey line with markers.
 In cases when a break point divides the trend into two parts, the second part (called trend 2) is shown by a green line without marker.
 In cases with two breaks points the third part (called trend 3) is indicated as a purple bold line without marker.
-(Solid trend line shows statistically significant trend and dotted line - not statistically significant trend).
+(Solid trend line shows statistically significant trend and dotted line anot statistically significant trend).
 The MAI as adopted by the 2013 HELCOM Copenhagen Ministerial Meeting (HELCOM 2013a) is shown as the bold dotted blue line.